anna-hope/rye-uv-workshop/README.md

 Poetry *(one to bring them all),*
 Anaconda *(in the darkness bind them),* and whatever else, and the last thing we need is yet more ways to manage Python dependencies.
-But Rye and uv might finally be the one to rule them all.
+But Rye and uv might finally be the one to *rule them all.*
+Or, uh, you know, just make things better and let you and your collaborators work on the interesting things in your code, instead of fighting with dependencies and other tooling.

 ## So what is this?